 Our Tax Strategy aligns to the Principles of our Constitution and, as a responsible leading retailer, we believe that paying taxes arising from our activities is an important part of how our business contributes to the societies in which we operate.
-The Tax Strategy adopted by the Partnership Board is available on the Partnership's website.
-In addition our total tax contributions are shown on page 21.
+The Tax Strategy adopted by the Partnership Board is available on the Group's website.